Lesson Plan - Get It!

 You can visit the official USPTO website and Search trademark database.

 The objective of any brand in the market is to be distinctive.
 The more distinct it is, the stronger the mark.
-Trademark, therefore, is a very important part of business.
+Trademark, therefore, is an essential part of business.

-With hundreds of thousands of products in the world, it would be very difficult to determine infringement without registered trademarks.
+With hundreds of thousands of products worldwide, it would be tough to determine infringement without registered trademarks.

 In the Got It? section, you will review some of the most important aspects of a trademark!